 The coach is not going to point at a substitute who's leaning back on his chair in the middle of eating a box of doughnuts with his shoelaces untied and he's been sitting down in the same position for over an hour, not moving.
 Why?
 Because they're not ready.
 They're going to go into the match and they're going to pull a muscle.
 Within 30 seconds, they're going to get injured or they're going to make a dumb mistake because they're physically and mentally unprepared to be called upon.
 Peter and John were on their way to pray, and prayer was part of their daily life.
 They scheduled it, they planned to do it.
 They verse is the scriptures daily.
 Some practices and disciplines are just part of the rhythms of life of everyone who desires to be used by God.
 Those who genuinely want to be available to be used by the Lord.
 I'm talking about the basics like prayer, being in God's word, killing sin, fellowshipping with the brethren, serving one another, and being filled with the Holy Spirit every day.
 For the believer who desires to be used by the Lord, those are the spiritual equivalent of putting on your team's kit, tying your boot laces, keeping loose, staying warm, following what's going on in the match.

 Those are practices that enable God to look at you and me and conclude they're available.
 They're available to be called upon.
-In Mark chapter nine, we read about a time when a man brought his demon possessed son to the disciples of Jesus and asked them to heal him.
+In Mark chapter nine, we read about a time when a man brought his demon-possessed son to the disciples of Jesus and asked them to heal him.
 However, they couldn't do it.
 They couldn't cast out the demon.
 And this was brought to the attention of Jesus, who did heal the boy and cast out the demon.
 And later his disciples asked him, why couldn't we drive it out?
-And Jesus replied, this kind can come out by nothing but prayer and fasting.
-Now, in Matthew 1720, which describes the same episode, it adds that Jesus told the disciples the reason they couldn't drive out the demon was because of your little faith.
-Now, when you put them together into the full picture, it's clear that Zeus wasn't telling his disciples that they needed to go away and fast and pray for the demon possessed boy so that they could cast the demon out.
-He was telling them they needed to be in the practice of praying and fasting, because if they were, they would be operating at a higher level of faith.
+And Jesus replied, "This kind can come out by nothing but prayer and fasting."
+Now, in Matthew 17:20, which describes the same episode, it adds that Jesus told the disciples the reason they couldn't drive out the demon was because of your little faith.
+Now, when you put them together into the full picture, it's clear that Jesus wasn't telling his disciples that they needed to go away and fast and pray for the demon-possessed boy so that they could cast the demon out.
+He was telling them they needed to be in the practice of praying and fasting because if they were, they would be operating at a higher level of faith.

 The apostles did not leave any room for anyone to accept Jesus, turn to Jesus or be baptized.
 In the name of Jesus without understanding clearly that they were turning to Jesus as their Messiah, their Lord and Savior.
 In verses eleven, we read while he, the layman who had just been healed, was holding on to Peter and John, all the people, utterly astonished, ran toward them in what is called Solomon's Colonnade.
 When Peter saw this, he addressed the people.
 Fellow Israelites, this is a polite, courteous way of addressing the crowd.
 He's addressing them as the covenant people of God, and it indicates for us as readers as well that he's speaking to them as Israel.
 Collectively they represent the nation, the ethnic group of Israel.
 Peter says, Why are you amazed at this?
 Why do you stare at us as though we had made them walk by our own power or Godliness?
 The god of Abraham, Isaac and Jacob, the god of our ancestors has glorified.
 And I just want you to notice the ways that Peter describes Jesus.
 He's glorified his servant Jesus, underlying his servant Jesus.
 So firstly, Peter tells the crowd that Jesus of Nazareth came to the earth as the servant of God.